corsairmarks/nonbinary_leaders/mod/README.md

 ### Unresolvable Issues

+Recruiting leaders while paused can cause two different, incorrect things to happen (although not at the same time):

-If you recruit a leader while paused, and the newly-created replacement in the leader pool has changed their gender identity, you may see two leaders by the same name in the leader pool.
-Unpause the game and the duplicate will be removed.
-If you have the "Recruit Leader" window open when the duplicate is removed, you will see the leader's portrait change clothes (to the defaults) and their level become -1.
-This is purely a display issue - that leader has been removed.
-If you never hire leaders while paused, or if you do not reopen the "Recruit Leader" window before resuming the game, you will not experience this graphical glitch.
-This graphical glitch also leads to lots of leader-related logs in error.log - most of which are because the removed duplicate leader has no owner, and thus some triggers related to their portrait's clothing break until the game finishes removing the leader.
+1. Changing a leader's gender identity creates an updated duplicate, but the original may appear to remain in the leader pool.
+Unpause the game and the original will be removed.
+If the "Recruit Leader" window is open, leader's portrait will change clothes (to the defaults) and their level become -1; this is purely a display issue - that leader has been removed from the game.
+This graphical glitch also leads to lots of leader-related logs in error.log because the removed, zombie leader had no owner.
+2. Randomized leaders in the pool who choose to retain their assigned gender identity but change their presentation do not propelry switch their portrait.
+Playing unpaused reduces (but does not eliminate) this issue.
+New in 3.1 due to the game being more conservative about changing a leader's portrait graphic.
+This a very minor issue that impacts very few leaders and is not noticable unless viewing things with `debugtooltip`.

 ### Limitations